bassel-hammad/LaurieOnTracking/Scripts/README_Player_Influence_Analysis.md

 ## Overview

 `generate_player_influence_analysis.py` quantifies individual player contributions to pitch control dynamics using a **sequential perturbation method**.
-This tool reveals which players created or destroyed space during key match sequences, and how much of the effect was due to coordinated team movement versus individual actions.
+This tool reveals which players created or destroyed space during specific match sequences by isolating each player's individual impact on pitch control changes.

 ---